 Virginia’s program, the DOJ said, was not individualized enough and constituted the type of systematic change that NVRA sought to prohibit.

 At multiple points during the hearing, Giles indicated skepticism of Cooper’s arguments—stating, for example, that she was concerned with the plain language of the statute.
-She also questioned his suggestion that she should depart from precedent from a 2014 case in the U.S. Court of Appeals for the 11th Circuit that similarly wrestled with the 90-day provision.
+She also questioned his suggestion that she should depart from precedent under a 2014 case in the U.S. Court of Appeals for the 11th Circuit that similarly wrestled with the 90-day provision.

 Both she and the DOJ pushed back on the commonwealth’s attempts to cite something known as the Purcell principle, which is a legal doctrine the Supreme Court established to generally forbid last-minute changes to election administration.